cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - If you find a bug, have a question, or have a feature request, please [open an issue](https://github.com/cannawen/metric_units_reddit_bot/issues/new)
 - Bug reports should contain a link to a reddit comment or reproduction steps
 - Issues will be triaged by a maintainer
+- If you see a bug that is looks relatively straightforward to fix, you can submit a PR with a failing `.skip`ed test and a detailed issue describing how to make the test pass!
+This will help first-time contributors get started in Open Source

 # Contribute Code

+It's most satifying if you contribute to an Open Source project that you care about!
+Please read our [vision statement](./README.md) to see if this project resonates with you.

 ## New to Open Source Software